stat545ubc-2023/mda-Andyrooooo16/MDA-2-Andrew.md

 <!-------------------------- Start your work below ---------------------------->

-*1. What is the relationship between the age of the tree and the tree diameter?* (This question used to be “What is the relationship between density of trees in a neighbourhood and the age of the trees planted?”, however, upon further consideration, I did not believe there would be tangible correlation between density of tree clusters and age.
+*1. What is the relationship between the age of the tree and plant area?* (This question used to be “What is the relationship between density of trees in a neighbourhood and the age of the trees planted?”, however, upon further consideration, I did not believe there would be tangible correlation between density of tree clusters and age.
 Instead I wish to explore growth trends of trees based on species by first determining average diameter based on age.)

-*2. What is the relationship between the distribution of different species of “Spectacle” trees throughout Vancouver? (“Spectacle” trees is an subjective term that will be defined as species of that people visit as an attraction)*
+*2. What is the distribution of different species of “Spectacle” trees throughout Vancouver? (“Spectacle” trees is an subjective term that will be defined as species of that people visit as an attraction)*

 *3. Which neighbourhood in Vancouver contain the most amounts of “Spectacle trees”?* (This question used to be”Which streets in Vancouver